 Royal Ascot Review 2017: What have we learned from Ascot?
 Is it still possible for the tipsters to get it right?

 The UK’s top Flat meeting is now consigned to history for another year but will live long in the memory after another superb Royal Ascot.

 The weather was red hot and the racing sizzled but what did we learn from the five-day Berkshire showpiece?

 The undoubted highlight was a scintillating Gold Cup, with Big Orange and Order Of St George battling all the way to the line and proving that staying races can be every bit as exciting as the cavalry charges.

-The duo may well go at it again in the Goodwood Cup later this summer and for those looking to bet on the Group One contest, the horse racing tips at Bethut will give you all the information needed on the best sites and prices available.
+The duo may well go at it again in the Goodwood Cup later this summer and for those looking to bet on the Group One contest, FreeRacingTips will give you tips and all the information needed on the best sites and prices available.

 It was a tough week for punters, with seven winners priced at 20-1 or bigger, and a few bookies were seen to be smiling, as they were at Cheltenham back in March, when they left the venue on Saturday.